Heavy Rain: Development

 Cage's intention with Heavy Rain was to continue the interactive storytelling and rectify the flaws of Fahrenheit.
 Though the game is set in a nameless city, he conducted field research in Philadelphia and hired a location scout who worked on the film of the same name, asking to be escorted to poor areas where he could speak to locals, take pictures, and film.
 Cage was struck by the despondency he found there and incorporated the presence of large factories near houses into the game.
 His inspiration included art of many kinds, but came mostly from real life.
 Cage researched serial killers by reading books, deciding the modus operandi and background of the Origami Killer.
 He based the finger amputation scene on a childhood accident.

 Normand Corbeil, who previously worked with Cage on Fahrenheit, was chosen as the composer for Heavy Rain.
 He was given two months from 5 June 2009 to do everything.
 Corbeil was instructed by the director on the importance of representing the characters' points of view, leading him to employ the piano for Ethan Mars, a chamber orchestra for Madison Paige, a symphony orchestra for Norman Jayden, and brass and flutes for Scott Shelby.
-Recording at Abbey Road Studios, the composer delivered nearly 300 cues; he played the piano himself.
+Recording at Abbey Road Studios, the composer delivered nearly 300 cues and played the piano himself.